aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/shapebase/left/_index.md

 ### Remarks

-For a top-level shape, the value is in points and relative to the shape anchor.For shapes in a group, the value is in the coordinate space and units of the parent group.The default value is 0.Has effect only for floating shapes.
+For a top-level shape, the value is in points and relative to the shape anchor.

+For shapes in a group, the value is in the coordinate space and units of the parent group.

+The default value is 0.

+Has effect only for floating shapes.

 ### Examples